 Translation and back translation of Self-Care Instruments

-- Use the English version as a basis.
+1. Use the English version as the basis of your translation.

 So, in step 2 you make two ‘new Language’ versions (1 per translator).

 3. In this step you combine the 2 ‘new language’ versions into one.
 Discuss possible differences and

 use the words that are closest to the original English version meaning.

 4. Recruit 2 new translators for the backward translation: ‘New language’ (from step 3) to English.

 The back translators should have English as their mother tongue.
 They should be blinded to the

 original version of the questionnaire.
 It is recommended that the back translators are both

 language experts and naive to the constructs being measured.
 The back translators should work